 A: House staff gets four weeks of vacation per year.
 Maternity and paternity leave are also available.

 A: There are many different conferences each week for the residents to attend.
 Core conferences are attended on all rotations, and there are specific additional teaching conferences during Team Care and Ambulatory rotations.
 There are weekly Grand Rounds and four lunchtime resident-oriented conferences per week.
 Core conferences are teleconferenced between the hospital and NCHC with participation of residents and faculty at both sites at lunchtime with food provided.
 There are also subspecialty conferences.

 On Team Care, resident report is an integral part of inpatient medical education.
 The first-year residents on Team Care attend a special intern report once a week.
 Second- and third-year residents attend Morning Report four times a week.
 Furthermore, on Team Care, there are daily Attending Rounds, except for Thursdays.
 In the Critical Care Facility, there are daily ICU and CCU rounds with the Team, which consists of four first-year residents, two second-year residents, one third-year resident, a Pulmonary/Critical Care fellow and an attending from Pulmonary/Critical Care Medicine or Cardiology.

 Ambulatory conferences, as well as special courses on physical diagnosis skills, patient interviewing, quality improvement and evidence-based medicine are provided during the ambulatory block rotation.

 On-call varies by residency year and the service that you are on.
 Our on-call schedule varies by rotation.

 - First Year: No overnight call on the general medical service.
-On average, interns do four weeks of night float on the general medical wards per year.
-While on the ICU rotation, each intern provides one week of night coverage.
+On average, interns do four weeks of night float on the general medical wards.
+While in the ICU, interns do 2-4 weeks of nights over the course of intern year.

-- Second Year: No overnight call on general medical service.
-While in the ICU, overnight call is every third night in critical care.
+- Second Year: No overnight call on the general medical service.
+While in the ICU, overnight call is every third night.

-- Third Year: No overnight call on general medical service.
-While in the ICU, overnight call is every third night in critical care.
+- Third Year: No overnight call on the general medical service.
+While in the ICU, overnight call is every third night.

 A: No. Even during the busiest rotations, you will get on average of at least one day off every week.